-I am so happy I finally get to share all the Canada posts and how nice it is to jump back into holidays memories!
+I am so happy I finally get to share all the Canada posts and how nice it is to jump back into holiday memories!
 This week, I will be sharing with you my travel itinerary to Montreal, QC.
-So, this is all about what we’ve done there and of course, focusing in visiting Montreal in winter.
-Hope you’ll enjoy reading!
+So, this is all about what we’ve done there and of course, focusing on visiting Montreal in winter.
+I hope you’ll enjoy reading!

 Montreal, and Canada in general, have always been my dream, and for some unknown reasons, I just wanted to go!
 It has been on my bucket list for quite a while, and finally, this winter, I have spent 2 amazing weeks there.
 I hope the pictures will do justice to this gorgeous place – let me know in the comments what you think.

-Before starting, I just want to give you a short background info on how long and when we were in Montreal.
+Before starting, I just want to give you short background info on how long and when we were in Montreal.
 We landed in Montreal in the afternoon of the 24th December, and stayed there until the 26th – we left to Québec city after lunch (more about Québec?).
-We then, came back to Montreal in the evening of the 30th December, and stayed over for New Years and until the morning of the 3rd January.
+We then came back to Montreal on the evening of the 30th December and stayed over for New Years and until the morning of the 3rd of January.
 Overall, we spent 4 full days and some half-days sprinkled here and there!

-This article is split into 4 parts, the old Montreal and its Port, the Plateau area and Mont-Royal, Westmount and finally Downtown.
-Hope it’ll make you want to travel to Montreal!
+This article is split into 4 parts, the old Montreal and its Port, the Plateau area and Mont-Royal, Westmount, and finally Downtown.
+I hope it’ll make you want to travel to Montreal!